Joshua J. Mark

 The most famous labyrinth is found in Greek mythology: Designed by Daedalus for King Minos of Knossos to contain the ferocious Minotaur (a half-man and half-bull monster).
-Daedelaus' labyrinth was so complex that he, himself, could barely navigate it and, having successfully done so, Minos imprisoned him and his son, Icarus, in a high tower to prevent him from ever revealing the secret of the maze (in a famous Greek myth, Daedelus and Icarus escape using the feathers of birds bound together by wax to form wings and fly from the tower.
-Icarus flew too close to the sun, melting the wax of his wings, and falling into the sea to drown).
+Daedelaus' labyrinth was so complex that he, himself, could barely navigate it and, having successfully done so, Minos imprisoned him and his son, Icarus, in a high tower to prevent him from ever revealing the secret of the maze.
+In one of the most famous Greek myths, Daedelus and Icarus escape using the feathers of birds bound together by wax to form wings and fly from the tower.
+Icarus flew too close to the sun, melting the wax of his wings and falling into the sea, was drowned.
 Another Greek myth relates that the Minotaur was killed by Prince Theseus of Athens with the help of Minos' daughter Ariadne and the labyrinth is supposed to have fallen out of use afterwards.
-The archaeologist Arthur Evans uncovered the labyrinth at Knossos in his excavations early in the 20th century and the 'myth' of the Minotaur in the labyrinth was explained by the Minoan sport of bull jumping (shown in frescoes on the walls) in which, by grabbing the bull's horns and leaping back over the bull, man and bull appeared to be one creature.
+The archaeologist Arthur Evans uncovered the labyrinth at Knossos,Crete in his excavations early in the 20th century and the myth of the Minotaur in the labyrinth was explained by the Minoan sport of bull jumping (shown in frescoes on the walls) in which, by grabbing the bull's horns and leaping back over the animal, man and bull appeared to be one creature.

 The other famed labyrinth of antiquity was the Egyptian temple precinct of a pyramid complex of many courts, built at Hawara by Amenemhet III of the 12th Dynasty (1844-1797 BCE).
 There were twelve separate courts of considerable size all facing one another throughout this labyrinth and all connected by corridors and colonnades and shafts.
-Criss-crossing alleys and false doors sealed by stone plugs all protected the central burial chamber of the pyramid of the king (this burial chamber is said to have been cut from a single block of granite and to have weighed 110 tons.
+Criss-crossing alleys and false doors sealed by stone plugs all protected the central burial chamber of the pyramid of the king.
+This chamber is said to have been cut from a single block of granite and to have weighed 110 tons.

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!

 Are you qualified to peer review ancient history information?
 Apply now and help provide quality ancient history information on the web!